eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 Adjacency matrix: for sparse graphs, it takes up a lot of space.
 For undirected graphs, the upper and lower triangular matrices are symmetrical with respect to each other along the diagonal.
 For directed graphs, the upper and lower triangular matrices differ (i.e., not symmetrical about any axis).

 With regards to implementation, if the edge weight can be treated as a number, and the nodes do not contain any unique/special element or set of elements, a 2-D matrix of numbers (e.g., int[][], double[][], or bool[][]) can be used to represent the 2-D array/matrix of nodes in the graph/network/circuit.
-Each entry in this 2-D array/matrix
+Each entry in this 2-D array/matrix would be the weight of the edge connecting the row-indexed node with the column-indexed node.

+Another implementation style: If the node does not contain specific information, but the edge contains various information, the node's ID needs to be mapped into [1, n].
+This int[][] of the

 Compared to the edge list, and just like the adjacency list, the adjacency matrix adds extra information to enable edges incident on a given node to be found.
 \\cite[pp. 605]{Goodrich2011}